 Ocmulgee National MonumentMacon

-Native Americans were the first inhabitants.
-During the Civil War two battles took place in Macon; both took place on the park grounds.
-The park focuses on both the Native American influence and Civil War battles.
-The website offers historical information about both for those who cannot visit in person.
+During the Civil War, two battles took place in Macon; both took place on the park grounds.
+The park focuses on both the earlier Native American influence and the Civil War battles.
+Visitors can view 17th-century buildings and ruins, as well as older Native American ceremonial mounds.

 Georgia Sports Hall of Fame MuseumMacon